AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/opt-db-analysis.md

 A [primary key](https://en.wikipedia.org/wiki/Unique_key) is an unchanging column (or set of columns) that produces unique values within a table.
 Primary keys are incredibly important, as they ensure that your tables are properly replicated in [!DNL Commerce Intelligence].

-When building primary keys, use an integer data type for the column that auto-increases. [!DNL Adobe] recommends you avoid using multiple column primary keys where possible.
+When building primary keys, use an integer data type for the column that auto-increases.
+Adobe recommends you avoid using multiple column primary keys where possible.

 If your table is an SQL view, add a column that can act as a primary key. [!DNL Commerce Intelligence] is able to automatically identify this column as a primary key.